OBOAcademy/obook/docs/tutorial/fhkb.md

 and so on.
 My grandparents are my parent’s parents; my grandfathers are my parent’s fathers.
 My great grandparents are my parent’s parent’s parents.
 My great grandmothers are my parent’s parent’s mothers.
-This is sort of like transitivity, but we want to make the paths only a certain length and, in the case of grandfathers, we want to move along two relationships –hasParentand thenhasFather.
+This is sort of like transitivity, but we want to make the paths only a certain length and, in the case of grandfathers, we want to move along two relationships – `hasParent` and then `hasFather`.

 We can do this with OWL 2’s sub-property chains.
 The way to think about sub-property chains is: If we see property _x_ followed by property _y_ linking three objects, then it implies that property _z_ is held between